 Smile Mike Rizzo, you have earned it.
 The Washington Nationals snagged the number one pitcher in the free agent pool signing Patrick Corbin to a six-year $140 million deal which will also cost the Nats a million dollars of international draft money plus forfeiting a 2nd round pick and a lower level pick (5th overall) as compensation penalty since Corbin was protected by the Qualifying Offer.
-As we reported on November 21st, the Nationals were “in” on Corbin and entered an aggressive market against the Yankees who were the early odds-on favorite and the Phillies who vowed to outbid everyone.
-In the end, it was not just about the money but rather a confluence of factors that included family, stability, and a strong fit with the Nationals.
+As we reported on November 21st, the Nationals were “in” on Corbin and entered an aggressive market against the Yankees who were the early odds-on favorite along with the Phillies who vowed to outbid everyone.
+In the end, it “supposedly” was not just all about the money, but rather a confluence of factors that included family, stability, and a strong fit with the Nationals and the catcher(s) he would be pitching to.

 Let’s explain those factors in the final decision that swayed Corbin to the Nationals.
 He wanted to be back on the east coast with a team located near his family, and while Patrick’s parents are in upstate New York — and being near family was a key, he could also accomplish that in Washington DC.
 Sources told us that Jen Corbin, Patrick’s wife, loves D.C. and her sister lives in D.C. now which was a determining factor.
 The Corbins are newlyweds having married just three weeks ago so Jen Ancone Corbin had a lot of input as the high school sweethearts make family a priority.
 Adding a sixth year to the deal was great for stability, and lastly Corbin appreciated the way Nationals Park plays to his strengths as did the strong catching tandem of Yan Gomes and Kurt Suzuki which we mentioned last week was also a distinct difference versus the Yankees and Phillies.